Labels or Instructions

 Success Criterion 3.3.2 (Level A)

-In your website/application, do input fields have sufficient labeling and instructions describing what input data is expected?
+In your site or application, do input fields have sufficient labeling and instructions describing what input data is expected?

 Why is this important

-Labels and instructions for form controls and adding content to input fields enable users to enter information correctly.
+Providing labels or instructions for form controls and adding content to input fields enable users to enter information correctly.
+The intent is to provide text based cues and instructions that will assist users of assistive technology in providing the requested information.

 Whom does it benefit?